![]() |

 Heart palpitations are experienced by both men and women.
-Palpitations are common and can at times indicate a serious medical problem such as underlying heart disease or an abnormal heart stucture, problems, anxiety, stress, and perimenopause.
+Palpitations are common and generally caused by anxiety, stress and perimenopause but they can indicate a serious medical problem such as underlying heart disease or an abnormal heart structure.

 Heart palpitations are described by those who experience them in several different ways such as: